 The recipient of many international commissions, Caroline Bergvall writes, performs and works in interdisciplinary often collaborative ways.

 Projects alternate between books, printed matter, drawings, collaborative performances, site-specific installations and sound.
 Her sparse textual, spatial and audio works are often developed through a combination of literary, historical documents and various material traces.
 Her poetics are dedicated to manifesting cross-cultural contexts, identities on the move, in transition, in formation, or suspension, multilingual, hybrid, displaced, or diasporic.
-Her methods emerge from experiential, embodied as well as critical focus.
+Her methods emerge from experiential, embodied as well as a queer critical focus.

 Recent awards include a Cholmondeley Award for her poetic production (UK, 2017); first recipient of the art literary prize Prix Littéraire Bernard Heidsieck-Centre Pompidou (Paris, 2017); Kelly Writers House Fellow (Philadelphia, 2022), a Bogliasco Fellowship, (Genoa, 2019).